 How Much Do You Value Yourself?

-Value yourself, your ability and your contribution in the world because you are unique.
+Value yourself, your ability and your contribution to the world because you are unique.
 Do you understand this?
 You cannot value and respect others unless you first value and respect yourself.
 In order to help you with this learn to put yourself first for a change.

 Here is a nice video for you to watch all about how to value yourself more.
 Many of you may have a problem with this, so do watch the video and stick with it because there are five useful things to do here with quite inspiring explanations: